symsoft/ecc-api-guide/about.md

 Basic Authentication, but also a Cookie based mechanism (describe /login and /logout URLs).

-__TODO: Write a paragraph about cookies, load balancing and expiry.__
+__TODO: Write a paragraph about cookies, load balancing and token expiry.__

 ### License